lorenzodonini/ocpp-go/README.md

 For every callback you must return either a confirmation or an error.
 The result will be sent back automatically to the charge point.
 The callback is invoked inside a dedicated goroutine, so you don't have to worry about synchronization.

-You need to implement at least all other callbacks defined in the `ocpp16.CentralSystemCoreListener` interface.
+You need to implement at least all other callbacks defined in the `core.CentralSystemHandler` interface.

 Depending on which OCPP profiles you want to support in your application, you will need to implement additional callbacks as well.